pandaboi1/Database-design-and-implementation/md_Notes/02_08_2024_Relational_Model1.md

 data types.
 In this case…
 students(name : string, S.S.N, Street, city)

-A schema also specifies the name of each **field**, and its domain. **Fields** are often refered to as columns, attributes, dimensinos
+A schema also specifies the name of each **field**, and its domain. **Fields** are often referred to as columns, attributes, dimensions

 **Primary key**: just like ER diagram.
-Remember that the primary key may be combinationof two or more fields
+Remember that the primary key may be combination of two or more fields

 A **relation instance** is made up of zero or more **tuples** (rows, records)